tzchrzanowski/angular2-4-pages/README.md

 #### Games Store https://github.com/tzchrzanowski/angular4-apps/tree/games-store

 ##### Development server
-- install package.json content by typing 'npm install' in console.
+- Run `npm install` in console to install package.json content.
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.